Psychotic symptoms after combined metronidazole-disulfiram use

 When metronidazole and disulfiram are used together, the interaction can lead to an accumulation of acetaldehyde in the body.
 Acetaldehyde is a toxic byproduct of alcohol metabolism that normally gets broken down quickly.
 In the presence of disulfiram, acetaldehyde levels can rise, causing symptoms similar to alcohol intoxication such as nausea, flushing, and headache.

-See also Metronidazole in dogs side effects
+See also Metronidazole 500mg for dogs side effects

 Potential Effects